Sslaxx/Godot_Sonic_Engine/Docs/Design/00_Overview.md

 ## Platforms

-The engine is written in Godot, so depending on the author\'s wishes:
+The engine is written in Godot, so depending on the author\'s wishes the following may be supported:
 - Windows
 - macOS
 - Linux